MengZhao2017/MengZhao2017.github.io/index.md

 ## Biography
 I received the BEng degree of Shenyang Institute of Technology, ShenYang, China.
-Since 2016, I am currently a Master student in the college of computer science and software engineering in Shen Zhen University (SZU),under the supervision of Professor &nbsp;<a href=" https://yongpanzou.github.io/">YongPan Zou</a> and &nbsp;<a href="http://www.kaishunwu.com/index.html">KaiShun Wu.</a>  My current research interests mainly include: Mobile Computing, Wearable Computing and Wireless Communication.
+Since 2016, I am currently a Master student in the college of computer science and software engineering in <a href="http://www.szu.edu.cn ">ShenZhen University </a>,under the supervision of Professor &nbsp;<a href=" https://yongpanzou.github.io/">YongPan Zou</a> and &nbsp;<a href="http://www.kaishunwu.com/index.html">KaiShun Wu.</a>  My current research interests mainly include: Mobile Computing, Wearable Computing and Wireless Communication.

 ## Research Interests